typhoon-docker/typhoon/README.md

 ## Project status

 Features developped:
-- Github and VR Oauth
+- Github and ViaRezo Oauth
 - Deploy a site in a variety of languages / frameworks (see UI)
-- With DBs: Mongo, MySQL, Postgres
+- With databases: Mongo, MySQL, Postgres
-- Persistent directory for a each project
+- Persistent directories for each project, databases
 - See container logs
 - Delete a project
 - Modifying project parameters is implemented in the back, but not the front yet
+- Unit tests for the DAO module (`models_dao_test.go`)
+- Integration tests for project creation, status and deleting, using the api (`integration_test.go`)

 ## Project architecture